osmlab/maproulette/README.md

     add2virtualenv .

 Have a look at the configuration defaults at `maproulette/config/__init__.py` and adapt as needed.
-(If you followed the previous to the letter you should not need to change a thing.)
+In particular:

+* Set an application secret unique to your instance
+* Ensure that the DEFAULT_CHALLENGE exists.

 Generate the database tables:

     python manage.py create_db

 If you're developing, you may want to load some test challenges and tasks:

     bin/load_fixtures.py